 -

-Why does my hot chocolate feel too thick or too thin?
+Why is my hot chocolate too thin?

 -